Public Health and Infectious DiseasesEdited by

 - Jeffrey Griffiths

-This work brings together chapters which explain reasons for the emergence of these infectious diseases.
-These include the ecological context of human interactions with other humans, with animals which may host human pathogens, and with a changing agricultural and industrial environment, increasing resistance to antimicrobials, the ubiquity of global travel, and international commerce.
+This work brings together chapters that explain reasons for the emergence of these infectious diseases.
+These include the ecological context of human interactions with other humans, with animals that may host human pathogens, and with a changing agricultural and industrial environment, increasing resistance to antimicrobials, the ubiquity of global travel, and international commerce.

 researchers, students, and practitioner working in infectious disease including microbiologists, parasitologists, immunologists, virologists and public health officials